Want to learn how to paint with pulp?

-Viewers often comment how much they love the textures and colors in my artwork.
+Viewers often comment how much they love the texture in my artwork.
 My subject matter is nature, which is full of texture and color.
 These qualities create the emotional pull nature has on us.
+The medium I use is abaca, an organic fiber in the form of beaten pulp.
+When mixed with vibrant pigments, it allows me to recreate the many textures and colors of nature.

 Visit my painting gallery